ypdu/ypdu.github.io/index.md

 as a part of [Saarland Informatics Campus (SIC)](https://saarland-informatics-campus.de/en/), advised by [Prof. Alexander Koller](https://www.coli.uni-saarland.de/~koller/).
 I work on NLP and ML,
-with a current focus on understanding and steering LLM reasoning, particularly through interpretability (esp. [attribution](https://attrib-workshop.cc/)).
+with a current focus on understanding and improving LLM reasoning.
-I believe this is a key to building safe and reliable AI systems.
+Please feel free to reach out to me for potential collaborations or just to say hi!

 I recently finished my PhD at Utrecht University, advised by [Dr. Dong Nguyen](https://www.dongnguyen.nl/)